stevening1/DLBCSPJWD01/README.md

 To start the application, run the index.html file.

 See the picture below for how to structure the application.

+If you do not wish to register, use the following login credentials: username = Steven, password = Ing

 <img width="323" alt="Screenshot 2022-07-02 at 13 37 20" src="https://user-images.githubusercontent.com/75846745/176999282-14dfb080-1133-4c57-b56f-77f4510b2929.png">